Macrometacorp/tutorial-jamstack-pollingapp/README.md

 ## Deployment Prerequisites

-  4. Create a S3 bucket with Public Access.
+  4. Create a S3 bucket with Public Access(for more steps look at Deploy on CloudFront Section).
   Enable `Static Website Hosting` from the `Properties` tab of the S3 bucket, mention index.html as the index document.

   5. Create a CloudFront Distribution with `Origin Domain Name` pointing to the S3 Bucket where you will upload all the build files, set `Default Root Object` to index.html.
 Once the Distribution is created, navigate to the `invalidations` tab of the Distribution and create an invalidation with `*` in the `Object Paths`.
 Then, go to the `Error Page` tab and `Create Custom Error Response` for 403 and 404 response codes, mention `/index.html` in `Response Page Path` column and 200 in `HTTP Response Code`, set `Error Catching Minimum TTL` and save the settings.